Helping to change the narrative

 From creating access to educational opportunities to partnering with leading organizations to ensure residents have the health care and social services they need– we’re helping to change the narrative for generations to come.

-In 1993, the plight of homelessness was abundantly clear to the People of Christ Church Cathedral-Episcopal.
+In 1993, the plight of the homeless and near homeless landed on the doorstep of Christ Church Cathedral-Episcopal.

 NHH Hamilton established the model for SRO housing in the State of Texas.
 Built in three phases, Hamilton offered 129 studio efficiency apartment homes to almost 2,000 citizens and created New Hope Housing’s model for debt free housing in a supportive environment.
 This model allows us to keep rents low and to set a high standard for supportive services.
 Located 100 feet from Minute Maid Park, Hamilton was acquired by Jim Crane and the Houston Astros Partners in 2016 - permanently closing its doors in the summer of 2017 when residents moved to the newly constructed NHH Harrisburg.